-What should advancement teams do in times of crisis like these?
+What should advancement teams do as a crisis reemerges?

-The recent Coronavirus outbreak is affecting every aspect of life, and that impacts each department on college campuses, including advancement.
+The Delta variant of COVID continues to dominate the news, putting plans in jeopardy.
+That impacts each department on college campuses, including advancement.
 While this is usually the season for Giving Days and fundraising drives, the daily news cycle is giving departments pause.

 Deciding whether or not to postpone fundraising

-Before you cancel your school’s well-laid plans for 2020, take stock in what your school is doing in the community and whether those causes could be helped by fundraising efforts.
+Before you cancel your school’s well-laid plans for 2021 and beyond, take stock of what your school is doing in the community and whether those causes could be helped by fundraising efforts.
 Even if your campus isn’t a research hub for finding a cure, there are still ways in which alumni and student outreach can change a community for the better.
 For example, the University of Vermont has set up a landing page where students and alums can contribute to the school’s pandemic response fund.
 Give alums a reason to be proud.

 Give alumni an outlet

 Whether they’re quarantined or practicing social distancing, everyone is feeling isolated.
 This might be the perfect opportunity to host an e-event with alumni.
 Give people a chance to share stories or set up a speaker series with alums who may have an engaging story to tell.

 Georgia Tech planned a fun event that asked alumni to share words of encouragement with current students.
 This texting campaign is helping to spread positivity during tough times.

 People will crave connections more than ever in the coming weeks, and an online alumni event might give them a break from their latest Netflix binge session.

 No matter what the social or economic environment currently is, it’s important to let donors know what their gift means, not what your goals are.
 Fundraising is about telling a story and finding a connection with alumni.
 Mongoose’s conversation with Lori Jacobwith, from Ignited Fundraising, extols the benefit of making alumni care about your efforts by making them THEIR efforts.